-By Amy Hirtenstein, 2nd Year, Philosophy & Theology
+By Amy Hirtenstein, Second Year, Philosophy and Theology

 The Croft Magazine // Amy explores the growing popularity of the that girl trend, and whether it's intense productivity is really sustainable

 Okay so the rise of the ‘that girl’ trend has taken over social media and has transformed my phone into a Pinterest wormhole that no one can escape from.

 For those of you who have no idea what I’m talking about, ‘that girl’ is a trend on social media that has skyrocketed aesthetically pleasing productivity into the foreground of popular apps such as Tik Tok and Instagram.

 ‘That girl’ wakes up at 6 am (at the latest), puts on her matching lululemon workout fit, drinks a healthy juice alongside a glass of lemon water, meditates, goes to the gym, and eats lots of green vegetables all before completing a week’s worth of to-do lists before 9am.

 I, like many other young people on social media, ultimately watched this trend and believed that the way I was living my life was insufficient.
 I felt like I was lacking a ‘level 10’ version of myself that looks and feels incredible, is insanely productive and does not want to cry 90% of the time.

 So, I gave the ‘that girl’ routine a good go.
 I set my alarm for 6am and adhered to a strict morning routine.
 This morning routine consisted of:

 I wish I could sit here and tell you I didn’t feel better afterwards and that I felt miserable, but for the first week, I felt the best I had in years.
 But- here is the main issue with toxic positivity and the ‘that girl’ trend- it ultimately isn’t sustainable and the narrative used to tackle self-improvement is incredibly toxic.